joemoose/dungeoneers.d20/docs/equipment.md

 When a hireling faces a stressful situation, is made to go without pay or food, or is asked to do something more dangerous than what they signed on for, they must make a WIL check or desert their employment.

 Well-paid or loyal hirelings may make this check with an advantage.

-**Advancement**

-Hirelings can improve in the same way that your character does.

-Hirelings who receive a share of treasure after an expedition gain 1 Experience Point (XP) per coin above their daily wage.
-Like your character, after they earn 1000 XP, they advance to Level 2.

-Not receiving a share of treasure may cause resentment amongst hirelings.

-!!!
-Note
-		See the [Leveling Up](advancement.md) section for information about XP and gaining levels.

-## Supply Crates

-Equipment supply crates and barrels (hereafter referred to as simply “crates”) can replenish the party’s gear on long expeditions when they’re away from settlements and unable to restock.

-**Weight**

-Crates are heavy, taking up six inventory slots, and are typically carried on pack animals or in wagons.

-**Contents**

-Crates contain a specific type of expedition equipment as follows:

-- **Food Crate** contains rations.
-- **Gear Crate** contains new adventuring gear.
-- **Medicine Crate** contains new healer’s kits.
-- **Survival Crate**: contains gear and clothing for surviving the extremes in wilderness travel.
-They are specified on purchase as either hot- or cold-weather survival crates.
-- **Tools Crate** contains repair tools and crafting materials.
-- **Water Barrel** contains refills for a waterskin.

-**Cost**

-A new crate costs ten times that of the item it contains.
-For example, a *gear crate* costs 200 coins (10 x 20 coins for one adventuring gear).
-If a crate does not have a listed item cost, such as crafting and survival crates, the price is 200 coins.

-**Uses**

-Each crate is assigned a *Usage Die* to track its consumption.
-A full crate starts with a **d10** usage die.

-Roll the usage die each time an item is removed from a crate.
-On a roll **1 or 2**, the usage die drops in size to the next lowest value in the dice chain as follows:

-**d10** > **d8** > **d6** > **d4** > **empty**

-When a 1 or 2 is rolled on a d4 usage die, the crate is emptied.

-!!! info "Example"

-	A player takes two healer’s kits from a new medicine crate.
-The usage die is d10.
-After removing the first kit, the player rolls an eight on the usage check.
-The medicine crate’s usage die remains at d10.
-After taking out the second kit, the player rolls a one.
-The crate’s usage die now drops to d8.

-**Other Crates**

-Other types of equipment crates could be purchased in larger settlements.
-For instance, a party planning to equip many soldiers could buy a crate of helmets for 600 coins.
-After each helmet is handed out, roll the helmet crate’s usage die.